iloveponies/120-hour-epic-sax-marathon/I-am-a-horse-in-the-land-of-booleans.markdown

 expression in the body of the function.

 <alert>
-`if` does *not* have a return value in a language like Java.
+In a language like Java, `if` does *not* have a return value.
 In other words, it is not an expression, but a statement.
 Because everything in Clojure is an expression, there is no equivalent construct to Java's `if` in it.